 Every family has its own sense of values and ideas of what’s important to them.
 So make sure you adopt your family goal-setting time to your specific family needs.
 A goal of having a family book club might be an excellent idea for those with older kids but might not be practical if your kids can’t read.

 But regardless of the specifics, here are ten categories of family goals to kick off your family goal-setting adventure.
-Remember– these are general guidelines of goal categories.
+Remember– these are general guidelines for goal categories.
 And don’t feel like you need to set one in each of these categories- pick around five main goals that you can easily keep track of.
 The specifics are up to you!

 1. Meal Goals